Skip to content

 ...markdown instructions...

-The frontmatter combines standard GitHub Actions properties (on, permissions, run-name, runs-on, timeout_minutes, concurrency, env, environment, container, services, if, steps, cache) with GitHub Agentic Workflows-specific elements (description, source, github-token, imports, engine, strict, roles, features, safe-outputs, network, tools, cache-memory).
+The frontmatter combines standard GitHub Actions properties (on, permissions, run-name, runs-on, timeout-minutes, concurrency, env, environment, container, services, if, steps, cache) with GitHub Agentic Workflows-specific elements (description, source, github-token, imports, engine, strict, roles, features, safe-inputs, safe-outputs, network, tools).

 The on: section uses standard GitHub Actions syntax to define workflow triggers, with additional fields for security and approval controls: